rd2l/rules/Rules.md

 3. Captains are responsible for drafting the players and organising their RD2L team.
 	1. Captains are the primary contact for their team, for communication with both the admin team and other team captains.
 	2. The organization of the team may be delegated to a team member if the team member and captain wish to do so.
-4. Each team must use an in-game team name unique to that season, meaning that it has not been used in previous seasons or for teams in other divisions during the current season.
+4. Each team must use an in-game team that is new and unique to that season, meaning that it has not been used in previous seasons, for teams in other divisions during the current season, or outside of RD2L.
 5. Captains must ticket all games and series played.
 	1. Teams must use the same unique in-game team for every game player.
 	2. The Home team captain is responsible for ticketing the lobby.
 The home team in the Group Stage is the team listed on the left hand side of the matchup, whereas in playoffs the home team is the upper team in the matchup.